How to Get From Kathmandu to Pokhara: The Ultimate Guide

 You’ll read online it takes 6 hours, and when buying a ticket you’ll be told the journey to Pokhara takes 6-7 hours.
 WRONG.

-At best, you’re in for a 8 hour journey, which seems crazy when the distance between the two cities is just 200kms.
-That’s Nepal for you (the Himalaya have a lot to do with it, too!).
+At best, you’re in for a 8-hour journey, which seems crazy when the distance between the two cities is just 200 km.
+That’s Nepal for you (the Himalayas have a lot to do with it, too!).

-Whichever way you chose, the journey from Kathmandu to Pokhara is one of the hardest in Nepal (read our Nepal travel guide here).
+Whichever way you choose, the journey from Kathmandu to Pokhara is one of the hardest in Nepal (read our Nepal travel guide here).

 We believe Pokhara is absolutely worth visiting (it’s actually one of our favourite places in Nepal, and you’ll need to start your Annapurna Circuit hike there too), so getting from Kathmandu to Pokhara is a necessary evil.